Submit an Article

 1916-12-01

-Criterion for the correct construction of the main parallelohedron of a crystal according to experimental data
+Criterion for the correct construction of the fundamental parallelohedron of a crystal based on experimental data

 Article preview

-In the article “Results of the first stage of an experimental study of the structure of crystals” (in the note on page 361) the principle of determining the structure from a parallelohedron of the smallest volume is established, which is equivalent to the principle of establishing a system of parallelohedrons of the highest order permissible for a given regular system of points.
-A criterion for the correct construction of a parallelohedron can be a test of the possibility of another, more special, arrangement of one of the atoms represented in the chemical formula in the smallest number, or, even better, if there are no single atoms, the placement of that special point that occupies a single position in the parallelohedron.
+In the article "Results of the First Stage of Experimental Research on the Structure of Crystals" (in the footnote on p.
+361), a principle for determining the structure based on the parallelhedron of the smallest volume is established, which is equivalent to the principle of establishing a system of parallelhedra of the highest order permissible for a given regular system of points.
+A criterion for the correctness of constructing the parallelhedron can be the test of the possibility of a different, more specific, arrangement of one of the atoms represented in the chemical formula in the smallest number, or, even better, if there are no single atoms, the placement of that special point which occupies a unique position in the parallelhedron.

 How to cite: Fedorov E.S.
-Criterion for the correct construction of the main parallelohedron of a crystal according to experimental data // Journal of Mining Institute.
+Criterion for the correct construction of the fundamental parallelohedron of a crystal based on experimental data // Journal of Mining Institute.
 1916.
-Vol. 6 № 1. p.
+Vol. 6.
+Iss.
+1. p.
 71-72.

 • Date submitted